costa86/shecret/README.md

 Once the connection is selected, the full SSH/SFTP command will be stored on your clipboard, then just paste it on the terminal!

-It also issues SSH commands to multiple servers at once (sort of what [Ansible](https://www.ansible.com/) does)
+It also issues SSH commands to multiple servers at once (sort of what [Ansible](https://www.ansible.com/) does).

+It also checks server status (ping), so you know whether the server is online.

 ## 2. Features